Becavalier/Becavalier/README.md

 * [Zoomage.js](https://github.com/Becavalier/Zoomage.js): an open-source library for image zooming by touch gestures on HTML5 pages.
 * [tiny-http-echo-server](https://github.com/Becavalier/tiny-http-echo-server): a mini HTTP Echo Server, just for educational purposes.
 * [shdb](https://github.com/Becavalier/shdb): a simple and lightweight key-value pair DB for shell programming.
+* universal-toolbox: a universal toolbox for developers, which is highly integrated, efficient, and simple.